-What activities can we do with younger children with vision impairment that don't involve online support?
+What activities can we do with babies and younger children with vision impairment that don't involve online support?

-With younger children, online support is not always relevant or accessible.
-The information and resources below will hopefully provide some creative ideas to engage younger children while also helping them develop key skills.
+With babies and younger children, online support is not always relevant or accessible.
+Here are some creative ideas to engage early years children while also helping them develop key skills.

 RNIB

-Hungry Little Minds is a website where you’ll find short videos and simple, fun activities broken down by age, that you can do with your children.
+Best Start in Life hosts information, videos and simple, fun activities broken down by age, that you can do with your children:

 Guide Dogs